Interview with Gordon Mellor. One

 Description

 Gordon Mellor grew up in London and was interested in aviation.
 He volunteered for the Air Force and trained as a navigator in Canada.
 On his return to the UK he and his crew were posted to 103 Squadron.
-Returning from an operation they were attacked by a night fighter and shot down.
-Gordon baled out and landed in a tree.
-When he freed himself and landed on the ground, he set off to walk and by tracking the North Star, set off towards the general direction of Spain.
-He hid in a number of places during the daylight until after a few days he was inspired to knock on a door.
-He found he was in Belgium with friendly people who started the process that would lead to him being escorted through an escape line from Belgium to Paris and eventually home.
+Returning from an operation they were attacked by a night fighter and shot down, although Gordon baled out and landed in a tree.
+When he freed himself and landed on the ground, he set off to walk and, by tracking the North Star, set off in the general direction of Spain.
+He hid in various places during the daylight until, after a few days, he was inspired to knock on a door.
+He discovered he was in Belgium where the locals started the process that led to him being escorted through an escape line from Belgium to Paris and, eventually, home.

 Creator